How many Christians are there in Nepal?

 Please keep praying for your brothers and sisters in Nepal.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works through local partners to strengthen Christians in Nepal by providing Bibles, training for Christians and church leaders, socio-economic aid and legal support.
+Open Doors works through partners in Nepal to support Christians with Bibles and discipleship materials, biblical training, socio-economic aid and advocacy.

 Lord God, we come to You in prayer for Your people in Nepal.
 As they endure daily pressure and discrimination in their lives, please comfort and sustain them in their faith.
 Be especially near to believers who have been rejected by their families and communities for choosing to follow You.
 May their witness and love for You draw many others to Your mercy.
 Amen.